World, Hold On (Children of the Sky): Track listings

+Official remixes

+The song has received several official remixes over the years.
+The first formal remix, by Vintage Culture, was released in 2018.
+Two official remixes were released in 2021, one by Tom Staar and one by DJ Kone and Mark Palacios.
+A fourth official remix was done by Fisher, and released on Yellow Productions in 2022.

 Chart performance

 "World, Hold On (Children of the Sky)" entered the UK Singles Chart at number nine, its peak, in July.
 The song was also a success for Bob Sinclar's career.
 It was a number-one hit in Italy and reached the top 10 in several other countries, including Belgium, Denmark, Ireland, Finland, the Netherlands, and the UK.
 It peaked within the top 20 in Australia, Austria, Germany, Norway, Spain, Sweden, and Switzerland.
-The song also became Bob Sinclar's first number-one single on the US Billboard Hot Dance Club Play chart.
+The song also became Bob Sinclar's second number-one single on the US Billboard Hot Dance Club Play chart.